![]() |

 NOTE: Applications that do not clearly meet each of the four requirements listed above will not be eligible for funding review.

-Departments seeking funding for Winter 2026 are encouraged to submit an application by the deadline: October 27, 2025.
+Departments seeking funding for Spring 2026 are encouraged to submit an application by the deadline: January 23, 2026.
 Funding is limited.

 *Note that applications must be endorsed by the department chair.
 Funding requests will be reviewed by the Office of Teaching and Learning.